 District inquiries

-In 2001, the Waitangi Tribunal adopted a procedure for district inquiries known as the New Approach, which aimed to achieve the fastest possible progress, while making sure the process is fair:
+In 2001, the Waitangi Tribunal adopted a procedure for district inquiries known as the New Approach, which aimed to achieve the fastest possible progress, while making sure the process is fair by ensuring:

 - All issues are researched

-- Interlocutory phase is held where the issues are identified and refined
+- An interlocutory phase is held to identify and refine the issues

-- Hearing of the identified issues and grievances
+- Hearings are focused on the identified issues and grievances

-- Tribunal report released to assist negotiation and settlement
+- A Tribunal report is released to assist negotiations and settlement

 Find out more about the New Approach inquiry process [PDF, 586 KB]